VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

-# Case 002: SMB Password Spray Detection - NTLM Failed Logons
+# Case 002: SMB Password Spray Detection — NTLM Failed Logons
 ---

 ## Scenario
-This case demonstrates the investigation of a Microsoft Sentinel alert triggered by an automated SMB Password Spraying attack executed during an authorized internal security infrastructure validation.
+This case demonstrates the investigation of a Microsoft Sentinel alert triggered by an automated SMB password spraying attack performed as part of an authorized internal security infrastructure validation.

 The objective was to generate realistic network authentication telemetry using a custom user list, create a Microsoft Sentinel Analytics Rule, and inspect raw Windows Security Event fields (specifically Event ID 4625, Logon Type 3, and SubStatus codes).